SHREYA194/python-for-ai/data/README.md

 # Python for Artificial Intelligence

 This repository contains all the [Jupyter Notebook](notebooks/) for the "Python for Artificial Intelligence" course by Agni Data.
+This directory is to store all the data files

 You can find the full course on [Udemy](insert-udemy-link-here)